awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 **Resource\#Name**: The name of the resource\.
 The resource name is displayed in the Greengrass console\.
 Max length 128 characters\.
 Pattern: \[a\-zA\-Z0\-9:\_\-\]\+\.

+**LocalDeviceResourceData\#SourcePath**: The local absolute path of the device resource\.
+The source path for a device resource can refer only to a character device or block device under `/dev`\.

 **LocalVolumeResourceData\#SourcePath**: The local absolute path of the volume resource on the Greengrass core device\.
+This location is outside of the [container](lambda-group-config.md#lambda-function-containerization) that the function runs in\.
 The source path for a volume resource type cannot start with `/sys`\.

-**LocalDeviceResourceData\#SourcePath**: The local absolute path of the device resource\.
-The source path for a device resource can refer only to a character device or block device under `/dev`\.

 **LocalVolumeResourceData\#DestinationPath**: The absolute path of the volume resource inside the Lambda environment\.
+This location is inside the container that the function runs in\.

 **GroupOwnerSetting**: Allows you to configure additional group privileges for the Lambda process\.
 This field is optional\.
 For more information, see [Group Owner File Access Permission](access-local-resources.md#lra-group-owner)\.